republicofmakers/republicofmakers/README.md

 | **Language School**      | Hankuk University Korean Language School  | Hankuk University is renowned as the top university in South Korea for language education.
 I showcased my dedication and adaptability by completing intermediate-level Korean language courses in just one year.     | [Click]()| 2016.03 - 2017.02 |
 | **University(Bachelor)** | Hankuk University Department of Electronics Engineering      | Hankuk University provides a unique interdisciplinary approach, combining technical expertise with a global perspective, preparing students to excel in diverse and innovative fields.
 I demonstrated exceptional dedication by completing numerous challenging projects, showcasing my commitment and expertise in the field.               | [Click]()| 2017.03 - 2017.03  |

-### Thesis:
+### Thesis
-Graduation Thesis :Angle of Arrival Estimation Algorithms using Received Signal Strength Indicator
+Graduation Thesis :Angle of Arrival Estimation Algorithms using Received Signal Strength Indicator.

 ### Awards / Scholarships
 I was honored with numerous scholarships and awards throughout my education, recognizing my dedication and achievements.

+## Career

 ### Operational Works